OpenSwitchNOS/openswitch-ops-docs/contribute-code.md

 1. Work on the fix.
 1. Add a component test file to test the patch/fix.
 This test file is also submitted as part of the review in the next step.
 1. Commit your change using the [Contributing change](#contributing-changes) section.

-### Adding a new feature

-To add a new feature that does not belong to any of the existing code:

-1. Create the necessary module as mentioned under [Adding a new component](adding-a-new-component).
-1. Fetch any existing modules that will be modified as part of this feature.
-1. Additionally, add and integrate sufficient Feature test cases to CIT infra so that future commits are validated against the feature.
-1. Update the documentation on feautre usage and design details, follow the [Documenting the code](documenting-the-code) section.
-1. Commit your changes.

 ### Adding a new component